BGI-IORI/nCoV_Meta/README.md

 ```

 ## Usage
+Two sequence databases are inclued in the pipeline:
+* CoV.fa, include coronaviridae virus sequences for Kraken classification.
+* HCoV-19.fa, included in the reference genome of HCoV-19.
+Note: Users can change the database according to their needs.

 1.Build Kraken database index:
 ```
 kraken-build --build --threads 8 --db ./YourDBpath/
-#Notes:
-#Put CoV.fa file in the fold named "library" in "./YourDBpath/".
-#Download taxonomy file from NCBI and put in "./YourDBpath/“.
-#Detailed description about Kraken index can be found in the
+#Notes: Detailed description about Kraken index can be found in the
 #website http://ccb.jhu.edu/software/kraken/MANUAL.html#custom-databases.
+#Brefily, the user should put CoV.fa file in the fold named "library" in "./YourDBpath/",
+#Download taxonomy file (ftp://ftp.ncbi.nih.gov/pub/taxonomy) from NCBI and put it in "./YourDBpath/".
+#And then run the command to build the kraken index.

 ```
 2.Build BWA index:
 ```